 The consequences to women and high blood pressure are as serious as those for men, so controlling it is just as important for women, especially as they get older.
 For women, there is a higher percent of developing a heart attack and coronary heart disease by about twenty-five percent.
-And, know that high blood pressure affects women of all ages.

 It is said that three out of four women who have high blood pressure are aware of it, but only one of them has it under control.
 That is scary.
-It means seventy-five percent do not have it under control.

 When you have high blood pressure your heart works harder than it should, putting stress on your heart muscle and arteries.
 Learning and instituting better ways to control your stress is critical.
-Stress can and do take a toll on your overall health, setting you up for heart disease.

 High blood pressure increases the pressure inside the left ventricle, the pumping chamber of the heart, but this elevated blood pressure causes your hearts to work harder just pumping the oxygenated blood to your tissues and organs.